-14.5 Mutually recursive functions
+14.7 Mutually recursive functions

 Earlier in this chapter we remarked that the limitations of our simple incremental compiling technique would become more apparent as the development of the compiler proceeded.
-This claim is borne out by a study of the code generated for our sample program, illustrated in the previous section.
-This code could have been greatly improved had we been able either to delay generating the code for initializing the global variables until after generating all the code for the functions or, better still, to delay generating the code for the functions until after we had generated the code for initializing all the global variables.
 A relatively simple change to the definition of Parva to insist that global variables and constants could only be declared ahead of function declarations would help the compiler writer, of course, but imposing artificial constraints on the order of declarations is somewhat annoying.
 Programmers schooled on languages that impose a policy of "declare before use" - which is really for the benefit of the compiler writer - learn to accept this as natural after a while, but there are situations where it becomes impossible to write code that conforms to this requirement.
 The classic example is provided by situations in which functions or methods are mutually recursive - function one wishes to call function two, which in turn must be able to call function one recursively.